 On-Site Critique Groups

-We host once a month Saturday Critique Groups from September through May prior to Chapter meetings from 12-1:45 p.m. at the Hahn School of Nursing at the University of San Diego.
-Groups are capped at 6 people and an RSVP is required five days prior to the meeting, to allow for manuscripts to be distributed and groups arranged.
+In the past we have hosted once a month Saturday Critique Groups from September through April prior to Chapter meetings from 12-1:45 p.m.
+Please contact the appropriate critique coordinator listed below to see if there will be any ad hoc critique groups on-line prior to each months meeting.
+If there will be, the groups are capped at 6 people and an RSVP is required five days prior to the meeting, to allow for manuscripts to be distributed and groups arranged.

 MG and YA authors please RSVP to Gigi Orlowski at firstname.lastname@example.org.
 (Because material is read in advance, walk-ins cannot be accommodated.)

-PB and Chapter Book authors, please RSVP to Kristen Yakubisin at critiquePB.email@example.com to ensure placement in an appropriate group and pre-distribution of material over 1,000 words.
+PB and Chapter Book authors, please RSVP to Gigi or Susan until replacement has been announced.
+Until then do not use the following email at critiquePB.email@example.com to ensure placement in an appropriate group and pre-distribution of material over 1,000 words.

 Illustrators, please RSVP to Katrin Azimi at email@example.com – Note: the Illustrators often meet outside the Saturday timeframe so please contact Katrin for updates.

-There is a Monthy Illustrator Meetup/Gathering held the Third Thursday of the month from 7-9 PM in room 108 at the Hahn School of Nursing at the University of San Diego.
-It's a time for illustrators to come togehter to share inspiration and projects.
-Please contact Meridth Gimbel for more info at email@example.com
+There is a Monthy Illustrator Meetup/Gathering held the Third Thursday of the month from 7-9 PM For our 2020/2021 Season Schmoozes Will Be On-line, so it is important you RSVP with Lisa at least a day in advance so she can send you the Zoom link.
+It’s a time for illustrators to come together to share inspiration and projects.
+Please contact Lisa Venditelli Karmel for more info at firstname.lastname@example.org

 Off-Site Critique Groups

-Gigi Orlowski, Kristen Yakubisin and Katrin Azimi also help bring writers and illustrators together to form off-site critique groups.
+Gigi Orlowski, Susan Ranscht and Katrin Azimi also help bring writers and illustrators together to form off-site and on-line critique groups.

 Critique groups are the best way to improve your work quality, manuscripts and portfolios.
 When children’s authors and illustrators get together in a small group to share and critique each other’s work a remarkable thing happens.
 The strengths each individual brings to the group combine with the strengths of others in the group to advance the skills of all members.
 Many critique groups have started with no published members only to have more and more members of the group become published over time.
 In addition, critique group members often share market information, help cushion the sting of rejections and celebrate successes.